promptfoo/promptfoo/examples/simple-cli/README.md

-This example is pre-configured in `promptfooconfig.js` and `promptfooconfig.yaml` (both identical examples).
+This example is pre-configured in `promptfooconfig.yaml` (both identical examples).
 That means you can just run:

 ```
 promptfoo eval
 ```

-Here's the full command:
+To override prompts, providers, output, etc. you can run:

 ```
-promptfoo eval --prompts prompts.txt --vars vars.csv --providers openai:chat --output output.json
+promptfoo eval --prompts prompts.txt --providers openai:chat --output output.json
 ```